At Comic-Con 2018, Shazam and Wonder Woman will try to rope in fans

 Old franchises get a fresh coat of paint

-21st Century Fox will bring its quasi-reboot-sequel to Predator to Hall H on Thursday as it hopes to breathe new life into the franchise.
+21st Century Fox brought its quasi-reboot-sequel to Predator to Hall H on Thursday as it hopes to breathe new life into the franchise.
 Director Shane Black, who starred in the original alongside Arnold Schwarzenegger, is looking to bring the same magic back.

-Expect more details about that upgraded Predator seen in the last trailer.
+The new footage showed a more humorous side of the film, and there was more Predator-on-Predator fighting, as suggested by the upgraded Predator seen in the last trailer.

 (Check out our interview with Predator cast member Keegan-Michael Key.)